Why are branding campaigns often difficult to track?

 Selecting a channel for your brand awareness campaigns can sometimes seem complicated.
-There are so many channels to choose from these days and different mediums to use.
+This is because there are so many channels to choose from these days and different mediums to use.

 Here’s what your brand campaign channel selection should come down to, “where does my audience hang out?”

-When you are going through your audience research, be sure to add a simple question about which channels or industry publications that your audience follows.
-For instance, if the majority of your customers subscribe to a specific industry magazine, it might be safe to assume that, that industry magazine will be more relevant to you than another industry magazine.
+When you are going through your audience research, add a simple question about which channels or industry publications your audience follows.
+For instance, if most of your customers subscribe to a specific industry magazine, it might be safe to assume that that industry magazine will be more relevant to you than another industry magazine.